ansjamil/MernStack/README.md

 If MongoDB or backend isn't available in the CI environment, GitHub Actions will show failures (e.g., request url is empty).

-Let me know if you want me to include a GitHub Actions YAML explanation too.

-Ask ChatGPT